-Procedure:

-- □ Request OPT Advisor Verification Form and OPT Advisor Support letters from International Student Advisor (Micah Shristi). - □ After completing these two items schedule an appointment with International Student Advisor (Micah Shristi) to discuss OPT and go over the application procedure. - □ Complete and/or bring the following items to your appointment: - Form I-765 (application for employment authorization) - Application fee of \$410 (check or money order payable to Department of Homeland Security) - Copies of all previous I-20 forms - Photocopy of passport ID pages and U.S. visa page - Photocopy of your I-94 card (both sides) - Two passport-style photos - Photocopy of Employment Authorized Document (EAD) (if applicable) - □ International Student Services will issue an "OPT Requested" I-20 - □ Student is responsible to gather all necessary documentation and mail to USCIS.
+Procedure: Request OPT Advisor Verification Form and OPT Advisor Support letters from International Student Advisor (Micah Shristi).
+After completing these two items schedule an appointment with International Student Advisor (Micah Shristi) to discuss OPT and go over the application procedure.
+Complete and/or bring the following items to your appointment: Form I-765 (application for employment authorization) Application fee of \$410 (check or money order payable to Department of Homeland Security) Copies of all previous I-20 forms Photocopy of passport ID pages and U.S. visa page o Photocopy of your I-94 card (both sides) Two passport-style photos Photocopy of Employment Authorized Document (EAD) (if applicable) International Student Services will issue an "OPT Requested" I-20 Student is responsible to gather all necessary documentation and mail to USCIS.
+Requirements • Student may only begin working after receiving approval from USCIS, on or after the start date given by USCIS.
+OPT, whether pre- or post-completion, is only approved for 12 months per educational level.
+OPT is cumulative, so pre-completion OPT counts towards the 12 months.
+Full-time CPT also counts towards the 12 months; any student who has completed 12 months of full-time CPT and/or pre-completion OPT is ineligible for post-completion OPT.